LGBT+ Terminology & Definitions

 Transphobia — The irrational fear of those who are gender diverse and/or the inability to deal with gender ambiguity.
 It is this fear that enforces sexism as well as cissexism.

 Two-Spirited — An umbrella term for a variety of non-binary gender identities seen across a variety of Native tribes across North America.
 Many have (or had) distinct gender and social roles in their tribes, and are often involved with mystical rituals (shamans).
-Their dress is usually mixture of male and female articles and they are seen as a separate or third gender.
 The term two-spirit is usually considered too specific to the Zuni tribe.
 Similar identity labels vary by tribe and include one-spirit and wintke.

-Ze/Hir/Hirs — Alternate pronouns that are all gender and preferred by some gender diverse persons.
-Pronounced zee/here/heres, they replace he/she, him/her, his/hers respectively.
+Ze/Hir/Hirs — Gender neutral pronouns that are all-gender and preferred by some gender nonconforming and non-binary persons.
+(Pronounced zee/here/heres, they replace he/she, him/her, his/hers respectively.)